Renew, replace, or get a duplicate CDL

 - 1 year before your license expires.
 It usually expires on your birthday.

-If your license has been expired over:
+If your license expired over:

 What if I haven't received my driver license yet?